diogoneno/hello-word/README.md

 Hi all,

 My name is Diogo, love to learn everyday something new.
-My love is the ocean, computers and food!
+Also the ocean is a big passion of mine while food and travelling are quite interesting for me.